Seattle Hockey Team Officially Named ‘Kraken’ After Years Of Speculation

 The organization installed signage outside of their downtown Seattle office in 2018 and were almost immediately greeted by a sign on the door that read “Release the Kraken.”

-“That may have been the first time I heard or thought of Kraken,” said Heidi Dettmer, Vice President of Marketing for the club.
+That was likely the first time club Vice President of Marketing Heidi Dettmer heard of or thought about Kraken, she said.

-“But throughout this whole process, it’s been a rallying cry for fans.
+“Throughout this whole process, it’s been a rallying cry for fans.
 We heard it everywhere.
 It’s what kept coming up over and over again.”

 Along with the moniker, the Kraken also debuted its logo.
 Two shades of blue provide the coloring while a bold and unique “S” makes up the emblem, complete with a red eye near the top of the letter.